 If you find yourself staring at a sentence in a paper, struggling to think of a way to rearrange the words in that sentence just enough to keep it from being plagiarism, you're going down the wrong path.
 Read several paragraphs, set them aside, then write down a summary of the main points.
 Don't try to write about things you don't understand.

-For more examples of plagiarism, see this report on a paper in a major scientific journal that was retracted due to plagiarism that I helped to detect.
+For more examples of plagiarism, see this report on a paper in a major scientific journal that was retracted due to plagiarism that I helped to uncover.

 In papers in other fields, such as English or history, it is common to use many direct quotes, putting phrases or sentences from sources in quotation marks.
 This is because the exact words are important; if you're writing a paper on "The meanings of dust in Kafka's Metamorphosis," it's important to quote exactly what Kafka wrote about dust; his words are your "data," and you want to represent the data accurately.
 As long as you cite the source correctly, using quotes in quotation marks is not plagiarism.